encode/starlette/docs/middleware.md

         await self.app(scope, receive, send)
 ```

 The middleware above is the most basic ASGI middleware.
-It just receives an ASGI application as an argument for its constructor, and implements the `__call__` method, with the parameters that the ASGI protocol defines: `scope`, `receive`, and `send`.
+It receives an ASGI application as an argument for its constructor, and implements the `async __call__` method.
+This method should accept `scope`, which contains information about the current connection, and `receive` and `send` which allow to exchange ASGI event messages with the ASGI server (learn more in the [ASGI specification](https://asgi.readthedocs.io/en/latest/specs/index.html)).

-The `scope` parameter is a dictionary that contains the information about the connection.
-You can see more about it [here](https://asgi.readthedocs.io/en/latest/specs/index.html).

-Both `receive` and `send` parameters are async callables that work in opposite ways.
-The `send` callable allows the application to send event messages to the client, and the `receive` allows the application to receive event messages from the client.

 As an alternative for the class approach, you can also use a function: